Santos de la Torre: Career

-Santos de la Torre's life in Mexico City allowed him observe the enormous value of the art of his ethnic group, nationally and internationally, but then he came into a big leap of uncertainty and repulsion due to the exploitation towards huichol artist and craftsman that took him to isolate at the heart of Jalisco's Sierra and stop creating art for almost 10 years.
+Santos de la Torre's life in Mexico City allowed him observe the enormous value of the art of his ethnic group, nationally and internationally.
+However, he came into a big leap of uncertainty and repulsion due to the exploitation towards Huichol artists and craftsmen that took him to isolate at the heart of Jalisco's Sierra and stop creating art for almost 10 years.

-Besides working on the field, Santos started looking for new ways of expressions, that, besides from being groundbreaking, meant a deep experience when it came to myths, Gods, ancestors and principles that created the huichol cosmogony.
-This is how he and his family created Sonido de Musico, composed by 100 pieces of 15 x 15 cm that will become the mark of murals that ended up making his career on a global level.
+After a great deal of time working in the fields, Santos started looking for new ways of expressions, leading him to create new artworks.
+These groundbreaking works of his demonstrated a deep experience when it came to the myths, Gods, ancestors, and principles that created the Huichol cosmogony.
+This is how he and his family created Sonido de Musico, composed by 100 pieces of 15 x 15 cm that would become the mark of murals that made his career on a global level.
 In 1993 he obtained resources from the Programa de Fomento a Proyectos y Coinversiones Culturales del Fondo Nacional para la Cultura y las Artes with his work Misterio y viaje de los tres espíritus sagrados.

-After this work came Pensamiento y alma huichol (1997) located at the Palais-Royal Musée du Louvre station in Paris; Visión de un mundo místico (2001) located at Museo Zacatecano; El nuevo amanecer (2003) which belongs to the “Folk art” collection at the National Museum of Mexican Art in Chicago; Eco de la montaña (Echo of the Mountain) (2014), centerpiece of Nicolas Echavarria's documentary, and Diosa madre del caballo, Xotori K`kyari (2016), at the Hotel Playa Tierra Tropical located in San Francisco, Rivera Nayarit.
+After this work came Pensamiento y alma Huichol (1997) located at the Palais-Royal Musée du Louvre station in Paris; Visión de un mundo místico (2001) located at Museo Zacatecano; El nuevo amanecer (2003) which belongs to the “Folk art" collection at the National Museum of Mexican Art in Chicago; Eco de la montaña (Echo of the Mountain) (2014), centerpiece of Nicolas Echavarria's documentary, and Diosa madre del caballo, Xotori K`kyari (2016), at the Hotel Playa Tierra Tropical located in San Francisco, Rivera Nayarit.